HerrPixel/A381294/README.md

 | $35$ | $\le 2918$ |
 | $36$ | $\le 3179$ |

-For a few values of $n$, we also know the number of different optimal solutions, up to renaming of elements.
+For a few values of $n$, the number of different optimal solutions, up to renaming of elements, is known as well.
 The last column also counts solutions obtained by reversing the order of $A_{1}, \dots, A_{n}$ as the same.

 | $n$  | $k$        | # of solutions | # up to symmetry |
 | ---- | ---------- | -------------- | ---------------- |